eagle840/katacoda-labs/jenkins/step1.md

 `sudo nano /lib/systemd/system/docker.service`{{execute}}

-find the line: starting with  ExecStart in the [service] and add `-H tcp://0.0.0.0` just after  fd://
+find the line starting with  ExecStart in the [service] section and add `-H tcp://0.0.0.0` just after  fd://

 and restart the docker daemon